Search This Blog

 Junk food advertising 'puts children's health at risk

-The International Association for the Study of Obesity (IASO) found large numbers of food adverts and promotions that target children.
+The International Association for the Study of Obesity (IASO) found that many food advertisements and promotions target children.

-It says that self-regulation is not working and that governments need to prioritise health and introduce standards for marketing to youngsters.
+It says that self-regulation is not working and that governments must prioritise health and introduce standards for marketing to youngsters.

-Maura Gillespie, head of policy and advocacy at the British Heart Foundation, agreed that regulation that covers all forms of junk food marketing is needed.
+Maura Gillespie, head of policy and advocacy at the British Heart Foundation, agreed that regulation covering all junk food marketing is needed.

 She pointed out that many marketing techniques are 'completely unregulated' under the current system, putting many children at risk of obesity and heart disease in later life.